A Trot Through Portable Appliance History

 Whether it is barbecue (cooked indoors or out), fresh-from-the-garden vegetables, or frozen summertime treats, flavors are part of the summer.
 That first taste of a popsicle or lick of an ice cream cone can trigger nostalgic feelings as we remember our favorite treats from summers past.
 You might associate what you are eating not just with food or flavor, but also with good feelings, or experiences that went along with what you’re eating.

-These exotic popsicle recipes, prepared and photographed by AHAM staff member Matt Williams, will add a new twist, and perhaps become a new seasonal flavor craving.
+These exotic popsicle recipes will add a new twist on a classic dessert, and perhaps become a new seasonal flavor craving.
 By the way, you don’t need popsicle molds to try these!

 Tahini, Honey Roasted Fig and Banana Popsicles (from Foodal)